 Industrial trade associations and financial data released by big-name publicly listed competitors can also include some market size numbers.

 Semrush’s more affordable competitive intelligence suite can provide great real-time insights into the market, including market size assessment and market dynamics.
 The latter is important as industry reports are often released with a time lag, and timing is essential for spotting industry fluctuations and any signs of the arrival of game-changers.

 To continue with our space theme, let’s pretend that a company named SpaceY wants to enter the market and beat Elon Musk’s SpaceX in efforts to privatize the space industry.

 The Market Explorer tool will estimate the overall market size for a particular niche based on online traffic trends:

 The overall audience base interested in the industry seems to be steadily expanding, with specific interest spikes occurring in May 2020 when CrewDragon made its historic launch.

-The Traffic Analytics tool reveals that SpaceX’s victorious launch also affected its competitors’ market size, doubling the average audience’s interest in key players within the industry:
+The Traffic Analytics tool reveals that SpaceX’s victorious launch also affected its competitors’ market size.
+For example, shortly after the launch, earthsky.org saw their average audience’s interest double: